live-clones/pybtex/docs/source/api/styles.rst

 The basic workflow is:

-1. Construct some formatted :py:class:`Text`.
+1. Construct a :py:class:`Text` object.
-2. Render it as some markup format.
+2. Render it as LaTeX, HTML or other markup.

 .. doctest::